CPAP Full Face Masks

 - Medical Studies

 The image above displays the same ResMed Full Face Mask different angles.
 Also displayed is the headgear attached and unattached to the mask.
 Headgear and their attachment points vary from mask-to-mask.
 The common element between these types of masks is that they encompass the nose and mouth to provide oxygen to both airway passages.
-Although a new development in CPAP masks, called the Hybrid, also delivers air to the mouth and nose, the Hybrid does not come into contact with the bridge of the nose while the full face mask does in all of its versions.
-Patients with sensitivity to touch or pressure on their nose may want to consider a Hybrid Mask in lieu of a full face mask.
+Although a new development in CPAP masks, called the Hybrid, also delivers air to the mouth and nose, the Hybrid does not come into contact with the bridge of the nose while the mask does in all of its versions.
+Patients with sensitivity to touch or pressure on their nose may want to consider a Hybrid Mask.

-CPAP full face masks have some variations in their design.
-As displayed in the graphic above, traditional full face masks (located on the left) provide support located at the forehead.
+Full face CPAP masks have some variations in their design.
+As displayed in the graphic above, traditional masks (located on the left) provide support located at the forehead.
 Headband securement is also located at the forehead.
 For some patients, the combination of mask frame and headband pressure on the forehead is very uncomfortable.
 This sensitivity to forehead touch or pressure has made it difficult for some patients to comply with CPAP treatments using this type of mask design.
 The mask on the right has no support at the forehead.
 This variation accommodates patients who are sensitive to forehead pressure.
-Another noteworthy variation of full face masks are the those that offer low noise levels.
+Another noteworthy variation are the those that offer low noise levels.
 The low noise feature offers more comfort to the patient and is less annoying to another person sleeping in the same room.

-Pictured above are some of the top selling full face masks.
+Pictured above are some of the top selling masks.
 The two masks on the left, highlighted in pink, employ a mask frame that interacts with the patient’s forehead for support.
 Bands from the headgear connect to the forehead extension for additional support.
 The three masks to the right highlighted in yellow do not offer forehead support.
 The headbands on these masks attach to four separate locations on the side of the mask to secure it to the patient’s face.
 Each mask has a swivel hose connector located on the front of the mask.
 Pressurized air is provided to both the nose and mouth concurrently on each mask.
-Vitality Medical sells several options of full face CPAP masks for patients with sleep apnea.

-The key components of a full face mask are the mask interface, cushion, mask frame, swivel connector and the headgear.
-The headgear secures the mask against the patient’s face.
+The key components of a mask are the interface, cushion, mask frame, swivel connector and the headgear.
+The headgear secures the mask on the patient’s head.
 The swivel connector attaches to the air supply hose that comes from the CPAP machine.
 The mask frame houses the mask interface.
-The mask cushion is attached to the mask interface and seals the mask against the patient’s face.
+The mask cushion is attached to the mask interface and seals tightly against the patient’s face.

 Advantages of a Full Face Mask